positlabs/fast-artistic-videos-docker/README.md

 The goal is speed, so it uses flownet2, cudnn, and stnbhwd.
 You will need a machine with an nvidia GPU attached, as well as nvidia-docker.

-You could host anywhere once the image is build, but for convenience-sake, there are commands provided to deploy to Kubernetes Engine on Google Cloud.
+You could host anywhere once the image is built, but for convenience-sake, there are commands provided to deploy to Kubernetes Engine on Google Cloud.

 ## Install dependencies